 - 15.8.1 Cumulative effects associated with land use for the Proposed Development are associated with planning applications which have been assessed as part of this land use assessment. - 15.8.2 On permitted planning application by Sperrin Galvanisers Ltd (Reference Number: 19633) outlined in Table 15.5, the acoustic barriers permitted in this application have been constructed, while construction on the permitted extension to the existing workshop has not begun.
-The permitted extension lies within the current site boundary of Sperrin Galvanisers Ltd and therefore there will be no direct impacts or Cumulative effects from the Proposed Development with respect to construction or operational phase. - 15.8.3 'Submitted Development Ref: 21/2192' relates to planning application Ref.
-21/2192 (submitted as an application to Galway County Council in November 2021, and currently awaiting determination by ABP under Ref.
+The permitted extension lies within the current site boundary of Sperrin Galvanisers Ltd and therefore there will be no direct impacts or Cumulative effects from the Proposed Development with respect to construction or operational phase.

+- 15.8.3 'Approved Development Ref: 21/2192' relates to planning application Ref.
+21/2192 (submitted as an application to Galway County Council in November 2021, subsequently appealed and approved by ABP under Ref.
 PL07.313538) that is a separate 299MW development and project to that of the Proposed Development which is for a 350MW facility.
-Subject to planning approval being obtained for the Submitted Development Ref: 21/2192, the Applicant intends to build out and operate both Submitted Development Ref: 21/2192 (a 299MW OCGT) and the Tynagh North 350MW OCGT.
-As such, to ensure the Submitted Development Ref: 21/2192' is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed where appropriate rather than an existing baseline scenario.
-There will be no direct impacts or cumulative effects from the Proposed Development with respect to construction or operational phase on this planning application.

-- 15.8.4 There will be no cumulative effects in terms of land use on the existing Tynagh Power Station on site. - 15.8.5 There will be no cumulative effects associated with the Proposed Development associated with planning applications or permitted developments.
+While the Approved Development Ref:21/2192 is not able to be developed (refer to EIAR Chapter 1) to ensure the Approved Development Ref: 21/2192 is adequately considered cumulatively in the EIAR, a 'future baseline' scenario is assessed where appropriate rather than an existing baseline scenario.
+There will be no direct impacts or cumulative effects from the Proposed Development with respect to construction or operational phase on this planning application. - 15.8.4 There will be no cumulative effects in terms of land use on the existing Tynagh Power Station on site. - 15.8.5 There will be no cumulative effects associated with the Proposed Development associated with planning applications or permitted developments.